greatscottgadgets/hackrf/docs/source/operating_system_tips.rst

 	sudo make install
 	sudo ldconfig

-If you have HackRF hardware, you may need to `update the firmware <https://hackrf.readthedocs.io/en/latest/updating_firmware.html>`__ to match the host tools versions.
+If you have HackRF hardware, you may need to :ref:`update the firmware <updating_firmware>` to match the host tools versions.